Hobbs Rehabilitation Concussion Clinic - Persistent Concussion Symptoms / Mild Traumatic Brain Injury

 A head injury can set off a series of events in the brain that can disrupt the normal balance of brain cells.
 It is thought that this ‘neurochemical cascade’ is a major reason why people experience the different signs and symptoms following a head injury.

-What are the common symptoms of mTBI and PCS
+What are the common symptoms of Concussion and PCS

-After a mTBI people may report a broad range of symptoms, which are often temporary and can resolve within 1-3 months.
-However, around 20% of people will experience persistent concussion symptoms (PCS) which is a collection of symptoms that happen after a mTBI including headache, dizziness, fatigue, irritability, reduced concentration, sleep disturbance, memory problems, anxiety, sensitivity to noise and light, blurred vision and low mood.
+After concussion people may report a broad range of symptoms, which are often temporary and can resolve within 1-3 months.
+However, around 20% of people will experience persistent concussion symptoms (PCS) which is a collection of symptoms that happen after concussion including headache, dizziness, fatigue, irritability, reduced concentration, sleep disturbance, memory problems, anxiety, sensitivity to noise and light, blurred vision and low mood.

 Sometimes, people find it difficult to access the support they need because the symptoms can seem non-specific and may be found in other health conditions.
 Therefore, it can be difficult for clinicians to determine their cause.
 It is generally accepted that PCS involves a complex interaction between biological, psychological and social factors and can be affected by a person’s prior health, stressful life events and worry.